Renty

 Renty (/fr/; Renteke) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France about 13 miles (21 km) southwest of Saint-Omer, by the banks of the river Aa.
+In 1554, the Battle of Renty was fought here between France and the Holy Roman Empire.

 Transport

 The Chemin de fer d'Anvin à Calais opened a railway station at Renty in 1881.
 The railway was closed in 1955.